karlhulme/dsengi/README.md

 schemaless database while maintaining predicatable and controllable performance levels.
 Other mitigations must be adopted:

-- A - Atomic (must be aware that data is eventually consistency when reading.)
+- A - Atomic: We assume only a single mutation is performed at a time.
+See the action in idempotence and forward-only recovery below.
-- C - Consistency (data validity is provided by the Sengi engine, referential integrity requires care during development, the NoSQL database will ensure consistency of individual record writes.)
+- C - Consistency: Data validity is ensured by the Sengi engine.
+Referential integrity requires some care during development.
-- I - Isolated (one operation should not affect another - this is rarely an issue.)
+- I - Isolated: The NoSQL database will ensure consistency of individual record writes.
-- D - Durable (most NoSQL databases will retain data in the event of power loss.)
+- D - Durable: The NoSQL database will retain data in the event of power loss.

 A significant challenge is what to do when sengi rejects an update in the middle of a set of updates.
 This could be caused by a transient failure or because the logic/data supplied was not valid.
 In this situation some data may have been written already.
-In the general case, it is safe to replay any of the previously issued commands because all mutations are idempotent.
+While NoSQL databases are ATOMIC within their support for transactions, such support is rarely sufficient for the types of multi-step operations that are often required.

+Sengi resolves this with a forward-only recovery system.
+Specifically, all methods are idempotent, therefore if an error is encountered the operation should be stored and then replayed later.
+The replay process ensures the database is brought back into a known state.

 - CREATE, ARCHIVE and PATCH instructions can all be repeated because a digest (built from the mutation type, operation id, sequence number and parameters)